Communication theory

 Communication theory is a proposed description of communication phenomena, the relationships among them, a storyline describing these relationships, and an argument for these three elements.
 Communication theory provides a way of talking about and analyzing key events, processes, and commitments that together form communication.
 Theory can be seen as a way to map the world and make it navigable; communication theory gives us tools to answer empirical, conceptual, or practical communication questions.

 Communication is defined in both commonsense and specialized ways.
 Communication theory emphasizes its symbolic and social process aspects as seen from two perspectives—as exchange of information (the transmission perspective), and as work done to connect and thus enable that exchange (the ritual perspective).

-Sociolinguistic research in the 1950s and 1960s demonstrated that the level to which people change their formality of their language depending on the social context that they are in.
+Sociolinguistic research in the 1950s and 1960s demonstrated that the level to which people change their formality of their language depends on the social context that they are in.
 This had been explained in terms of social norms that dictated language use.
 The way that we use language differs from person to person.